angrybacon/doomsday-wiki/markdown/articles/2020/03/22/DDFAQs.md

 **DDEFT

-DDEFT tends to skimp a little bit on permission.
-Normally only 6-7 pieces of permission main.
+DDEFT tends to skimp a little bit on protection.
+Normally only 6-7 pieces of protection main.
 These also should always be proactive pieces.
 If {{Experimental Frenzy}} is on the field and you hit a counterspell on top you are then stuck with it present on the top of your deck or, in hand where it cannot be cast at all. {{Thoughtseize}} and {{Duress}} are the favourites over other